Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/eventual-consistency.md

 algorithms."
 In theory, ActyxOS’ eventually consistent event system is entirely sufficient for building consensus algorithms on top of it.
 However, the implementation is not trivial.

-A future release of ActyxOS will ship with a native consensus implementation akin to the [Paxos Protocol](https://en.wikipedia.org/wiki/Paxos_(computer_science)).
+A future release of ActyxOS will ship with a native consensus implementation akin to [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)).
 Based on that will be offered high-level interfaces that hide the underlying complexity of achieving consensus.